web3-engineer/web3-engineer/README.md

 ### 🎯 Hello World ### 👾 Hello Agents ###
-💻 Former Electric Engineer
+💻 Computer Engineer

 What i know is just a small piece of the infinite garden 👁️‍🗨️

-+75 smart contracts deployed on various mainnets ✅
+Hundreds of smart contracts deployed on various mainnets ✅

 Hundreds of AI Agents deployed on the surface and in the deeps 🌊